This page documents the methods available to connect Swift/T to leaf tasks that may be C, C++, or Fortran functions (native code).

 }

-This is essentially the same program except that its main() function has been renamed to swift_main().
-Also, the header swift-main.h has been created to allow the Swift/T framework to call this code.
+has been created to allow the Swift/T framework to call this code.

-The Swift/T distribution comes with functionality to make this easy to call.
-The key program is genleaf.
+The Swift/T distribution comes with functionality to make this easy to

-The equivalent Swift code is as follows (test-main.swift):
+The equivalent Swift code is as follows (test-main.swift

 import io;